grebnafets/jsevil/README.txt

+Don't forget to define the environment variable JSEVIL_SEARCH_PATH so it points to the jsevil directory.

 JSEvil is for next generation of developers who have learned many spells from many different languages.
 They don't give a duck anymore and frequently ride on Penguins.
 These hardened soles know that the idiomatic way is the path of